Barred owl: Behavior

 Roost site selection may be partially dictated by thermoregulation, as in spotted owls, with shadier roosts likely to mitigate heat stress.
 They seldom rely on camouflage, instead often flying at the least disturbance and not allowing close approaches, making them potentially difficult to observe.
 Yet, on the other hand, they can be surprisingly tame and seemingly curious of people in the wild; further they are considered "as mild and engaging" as a predator can be.
 Barred owls are regularly subject to mobbing by small birds, from several small passerines to corvids and woodpeckers, and mammals when discovered by them during the daytime, and such situations may lead to them being attacked by diurnal birds of prey.
 There are some records of barred owls engaging in allopreening, presumably between pairs, with each other in the wild.
 They are skilled and silent fliers and frequently use routine forest flyways with open understory and low branch densities.

 Like most species of owl in the Strix genus, the barred owl tends to be highly territorial regardless of the time of year.
 The territories are claimed by singing from different perches, often near the perimeter of its perceived home range.
 The boundaries are almost always well-maintained by barred owls and are generally stable from year to year and even generation to generation.
 Territory sizes have been determined via radio telemetry.
 The average territory size of 13 in Minnesota was 273 ha, of 7 in Michigan it was 282 ha and of 10 in Wisconsin was 337.9 ha.
 Another Minnesota study found pairs to occupy a mean of about 226 ha in mixed hardwood-conifer woods.
 Pairs in an Oklahoma study were reportedly found every 110 to 165 ha.
-The mean territory size from 10 studies were estimated from throughout the range.
+The mean territory size from 10 studies was estimated from throughout the range.
 In this study, the breeding season mean area was calculated at 256.7 ha in males and 297.8 ha in females; whereas the means in nonbreeding season were 900.4 ha in males and 536.2 ha in females.
 Overall, the annual mean home range for males was 782 ha and for females was 538.7 ha.
 The breeding range's mean home size in Washington was 321 ha, while it was 971 ha in the non-breeding season.